Skip to main content

 In the News

-Congresistas y líderes que representan a organizaciones latinas criticaron enérgicamente el viernes el fallo de la Corte Suprema que bloqueó el plan del presidente Joe Biden para condonar la deuda estudiantil de millones de universitarios, porque los latinos y las personas de otras minorías en Estados Unidos serán los más afectad
+Congresistas y líderes que representan a organizaciones latinas criticaron enérgicamente el viernes el fallo de la Corte Suprema que bloqueó el plan del presidente Joe Biden para condonar la deuda estudiantil de millones de universitarios, porque los latinos y las personas de otras minorías en Estados Unidos serán los más afectados.

 NEW MEXICO (KRQE) – New Mexico state Representative Gabe Vasquez is co-sponsoring a bill in Washington to prevent stock trading for Congress.
+The bill is called the “T.R.U.S.T Act” which stands for Transparent Representation Upholding Service and Trust.

 Fights over diversity training, COVID-19 and LGBTQ+ troops dominated the House Armed Services Committee's yearly markup of its annual defense policy bill as lawmakers debated on into the night Wednesday.